interstitialRedirectModalTitle

 Long Island Sound Program

-TNC’s Long Island Sound Program works across three states to protect and restore the Sound.
+Working across three states to protect and restore the Sound.

-Unlike people, fish, birds, shellfish and sea turtles don’t observe state borders or restrict their travel to mapped highways.
-For this reason, The Nature Conservancy’s Long Island Sound Program also reaches across boundaries, encompassing staff scientists and collaborating with partners from the three states and many programs that have connections to the Sound: New YorkConnecticut and Rhode Island.
+Unlike people, fish, birds, shellfish and sea turtles don’t observe state borders or restrict their movements to mapped highways.
+For this reason, The Nature Conservancy’s Long Island Sound Program also reaches across boundaries.
+Specifically, TNC's scientists and partners from the three states—New York, Connecticut and Rhode Island— work together to protect and restore key wildlife habitat in Long Island Sound

-More than 21 million people live within 50 miles of Long Island Sound’s shores where coastal development and demand for food, energy and jobs have been increasingly straining its natural resources for decades.
+More than 21 million people live within 50 miles of Long Island Sound’s shores, where coastal development and demand for food, energy and jobs have been increasingly straining natural resources for decades.
 Still, this area is also home to a surprisingly diverse array of plants, animals and habitats, including four species of sea turtle, fish ranging from skates to anchovies, as well as salt marshes and eelgrass meadows that are among the most biologically productive places on the planet.